 COVID-19.
 MIEMSS continues to provide guidance on recommended steps for EMS operational programs.
-Although COVID-19 cases in Maryland have sharply decreased from the peak in early January 2022, EMS continues to transport patients with COVID-19 illness as well as immunosuppressed patients.
+Although COVID-19 cases and hospitalizations in Maryland have markedly declined from their peaks in early January 2022, EMS continues to transport patients with COVID-19 illness as well as immunosuppressed patients.
 At the present time, EMS clinicians should continue to pay meticulous attention to using appropriate personal protective equipment (PPE).
 EMS is part of the health care environment, and these guidelines are based upon CDC and Maryland Department of Health (MDH) recommendations for health care professionals: